-I studied at Carleton University (Ottawa), Sciences Po (Paris), and l’Université Libre de Bruxelles before earning my PhD in International History at the London School of Economics.
-Before joining the Open University in 2016, I was Pinto Post-doctoral Fellow at LSE and Max Weber Fellow at the European University Institute (Florence) and taught history at LSE and Queen Mary University of London.
-I’ve also held visiting fellowships at Sciences Po, LSE, and the University of Ottawa.
+I studied at Carleton University (Ottawa), Sciences Po (Paris), and l’Université Libre de Bruxelles before completing my PhD in International History at the London School of Economics.
+Before joining the Open University in 2016, I was Pinto Post-doctoral Fellow at LSE and Max Weber Fellow at the European University Institute (Florence), and taught history at LSE and Queen Mary University of London.
+I also earned a German language certificate from Albert-Ludwigs-Universität Freiburg and have held visiting fellowships at the University of Cambridge, LSE, Sciences Po and the University of Ottawa.

 I’m interested in the international history of the 20th century, with a focus on Western Europe (especially France) and North America.
 Broadly speaking, my research focuses on two main areas.

 One is the international history of the final decade of the Cold War.
 I’m especially interested in the dynamics between peace and anti-nuclear activism, on the one hand, and policymaking and diplomacy, on the other.
 I explore these issues in my forthcoming monograph, which focuses on Canada, nuclear weapons, and NATO during the 'long 1980s', and in the edited volume NATO and the Strategic Defence Initiative: A Transatlantic History of the Star Wars Programme.
 I am also Principal Investigator of the AHRC-funded project Global Histories of Peace and Anti-Nuclear Activism and am co-editing the forthcoming volume Beyond the Euromissiles: Global Histories of Anti-Nuclear Activism in the Cold War.